NIFTy-PPL/J-UBIK/paper/paper.md

 #FIXME: Check for Fixmes inside here :D
 # Summary
-To facilitate multi-instrument analysis of correlated signals in general, we are developing the Universal Bayesian Imaging Kit (UBIK), a flexible and modular framework for high-fidelity Bayesian imaging.
-UBIK is based on the NIFTy.re [@Edenhofer:2024] software, which is an accelerated Bayesian framework for imaging.
-It facilitates the implementation of the main components of Bayesian inference, i.e. likelihood models for different instruments and prior models.
-The package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and JWST in the infrared, as well as a prior model adaptable to different sky realisations.
-The demos show how the likelihood and prior implementation can be integrated into an inference pipeline, with the possibility to choose different optimisation schemes such as maximum a posteriori or variational inference.
+Many advances in astronomy and astrophysics rely on accurately mapping sky emissions across various wavelengths, which often requires reconstructing spatially and spectrally correlated signals from multiple instruments.
+To facilitate this, we introduce the Universal Bayesian Imaging Kit (UBIK), a flexible and modular platform designed for high-fidelity Bayesian imaging.
+Specifically, we present J-UBIK, an implementation leveraging the JAX-accelerated NIFTy.re [@Edenhofer:2024] software as its backend.
+UBIK streamlines the implementation of key Bayesian inference components, providing customizable likelihood models for different instruments and adaptable prior models for various applications.
+The package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and JWST in the infrared, as well as a prior model adaptable to different sky realizations.
+The demos show how the likelihood and prior implementation can be integrated into an inference pipeline, with the possibility to choose different optimization schemes such as maximum a posteriori or variational inference.

 # Statement of Need
 In imaging , we are often confronted with high-dimensional signals of interest,